 - Newspaper Comics (and Web Comics) tend to subvert this.
 No one will ever look at you funny for saying that you read the comics section regularly.
 Despite this Newspaper Comics still have to be safe for children to read since the comics section is the first part that they get to read.
-On the other hand try telling someone you watch an Animated Adaptation of a Newspaper Comic.
+On the other hand try telling someone you watch an cartoon series of a Newspaper Comic.

 - The newspaper comic that most commonly runs into problems relating to this is Doonesbury.
 When it runs arcs dealing with highly controversial or non-kid-friendly topics, some papers will replace that arc with reruns or move the strip to the editorial page.